Crypto Payments, Educational

 Stablecoins offer a unique blend of stability and innovation, making them an attractive option for businesses looking to integrate cryptocurrency into their payment systems.

-At CoinGate, nearly all merchants accept payments in stablecoins.
+At CoinGate, nearly all merchants accept crypto payments in stablecoins.
 In fact, in Q1 2024, USDT dominated the payments landscape, accounting for 41.4% of all transactions, as outlined in our quarterly report.

 By supporting USDT, USDC, and DAI across multiple blockchain networks, we’re able to provide the most flexible, sophisticated payment method that every merchant can appreciate.